GKielbasa/Reddit-clone-/README.md

-In development React, TypeScript, Next.js colone of reddit
+In development React, TypeScript, Next.js, fireBase colone of reddit